jweile/dl-glossary/README.md

 ## CNN

-A CNN uses [convolutions](https://en.wikipedia.org/wiki/Convolution) to connected extract features from local regions of an input.
+A Convolutional Neural Network (CNN) uses [convolutions](https://en.wikipedia.org/wiki/Convolution) to connected extract features from local regions of an input.
 Most CNNs contain a combination of convolutional, [pooling](#pooling) and [affine layers](#affine-layer).
 CNNs have gained popularity particularly through their excellent performance on visual recognition tasks, where they have been setting the state of the art for several years.

 * [Stanford CS231n class – Convolutional Neural Networks for Visual Recognition](http://cs231n.github.io/)
 * [Understanding Convolutional Neural Networks for NLP](http://www.wildml.com/2015/11/understanding-convolutional-neural-networks-for-nlp/)

+## Context

+The context of an LLM is the list of tokens that are provided to the LLM in order to generate the next token in a respons.
+In case of a chat-bot, this is usually the entire conversation so far up to the maximum context size.
+The maximum context size thus determines how much information the LLM can still take into account when generating the next response.
+(This is why chat-bots seem to 'lose the thread' of the conversation after a while.)

 ## Data augmentation